 Clearly there are considerable ethical issues surrounding the use of these data that must be addressed.
 The traditional means of obtaining such high quality spatial/behavioural data would be through a formal qualitative interview process in which the subject gave their consent for the research and where any data collected were strictly guarded by data protection / privacy legislation.
 However, this approach is not feasible with the use of crowd-sourced data; even if it were possible to contact the individuals directly, the sheer quantity of data prohibits this.
 Also, even though the data is publicly available and users must opt-in to the location services that publish their location it is not clear whether or not they are fully aware of the implications.
-For example, it is not clear whether the users depicted in Figures 8 and 9 are aware of how much data they have made available to the public.
+For example, it is not clear whether the users depicted in Figures 9 and 10 are aware of how much data they have made available to the public.
 Hence the need to, at this stage, hide user names and draw maps at a resolution that makes it impossible to identify individual houses.

-With such an under-developed field the prospects for future work are broad.
-However, the two most significant areas for immediate exploration are: developing spatial text mining techniques to identify people's actions from their tweet data and working towards a formal means of updating a working agent-based model with streamed social data.
+The potential impact of Twitter and other social media data for the analysis of spatial systems is wide-ranging.
+However within the modelling framework proposed here the two most significant areas for immediate exploration are: developing spatial text mining techniques to identify people's actions from their tweet data and working towards a formal means of updating a working agent-based model with streamed social data.
 Also, by searching for user names in the text of tweets it is possible to construct a social network of Twitter users who communicate via tweets - work along these lines could potentially be extremely interesting.